vekonyat/ATC_MiThermometer/README.md

 * Bluetooth Connection: 15..30 uA 3.3V (depends on the amount of temperature or humidity changes over time to display)

 ### Bluetooth Advertising Formats
 The Firmware can be configured to support one of four different Bluetooth advertisements data formats.
+Supports bindkey beacon encryption.

 You can also configure to transferring everything in turn (round-robin)
 #### atc1441 format